 1. Installing Norse#

-We have chosen to build Norse with new Python features such as type hints.
-For that reason we require Python version 3.7 or higher.
+Norse requires Python version 3.9 or higher.
 If this is a problem, it is recommended to install Norse via Docker, as described below.

 Norse builds on top of the PyTorch deep learning library, which is also our primary dependency.
 This has the benefit that your models are hardware accelerated, providing the prerequisites are met.